theneva/jz-talk-2017/README.md

 It's hard to walk when the earth quakes, and it's hard to run when the infrastructure doesn't rock.
 We've had both.

 FINN.no is moving about four hundred apps from a legacy deployment system to Docker and Kubernetes, and most of those are written in Java.
 We've failed at (and fixed) a lot of things, including common security patches and secrets in the environment, and we've improved our application code along the way.
-Now it's time to share our solutions to some of our mess-ups!
+Time to share our solutions to these mess-ups!

 Learn how we're using Docker and Kubernetes at FINN; how we've ensured quick security patches across all Java apps; what we've spent days on to simplify the migration path for the developers; which requirements we've found useful to place on the developers; and how our code has been forced to improve through the migration.